Andrew Dalgleish (diplomat)

-Andrew Dalgleish (born 17 December 1975) is a British diplomat.

-In 2016 he became British ambassador to Croatia and is now acting High Commissioner to Pakistan.
+Andrew Dalgleish (born 17 December 1975) is a British diplomat who has been the acting High Commissioner to Pakistan since January 2023.
+Between 2016 and 2022, he was the British ambassador to Croatia.

 Early life

 Dalgleish studied European Law at the University of Warwick, graduating with first class honours.
 He also spent a year at Montesquieu University in Bordeaux, studying French law.

 Career

 Dalgleish joined the Department of Social Security in 1998.
 He went on to join the Department of Environment, Food and Rural Affairs and the United Kingdom Representation to the European Union, where he worked until 2008.
 He served as the deputy head of mission at the British Embassy Seoul from 2011 to 2015.
 He became the Ambassador to Croatia in July 2016.

 While ambassador in Croatia, Dalgleish had to deal with the COVID-19 pandemic and was interviewed about its impact on his diplomatic life.
 He noted that he was glad he had moved his children from the United Kingdom to join him.

 In 2019, Dalgleish reassured Croatian citizens living in the United Kingdom that the British Government had taken measures to protect EU citizens in the event of a No-deal Brexit.

 In 2022, Dalgleish was appointed as deputy British High Commissioner to Pakistan.